Asalamu alikum

 "Allah will exalt in degree those of you who believe and those who have been granted knowledge."
 [Al-Qur'an 58:11]

 Also the Messenger of Allah sallallahu 'alayhi wa sallam said: "Whoever treads a path seeking knowledge, Allah will make easy for him the path to Paradise."
-2
+2* SECONDLY: Deliberately intending not to seek knowledge is haram and everyone is accountable for seeking knowledge according to his capacity and capability.

 * THIRDLY: There are some Islamic fields of knowledge which the learning and teaching of are obligatory upon every individual and some which are obligatory upon certain individuals only, so this should be taken into consideration, and every person is accountable according to his ability.